 Donate to the ‘Honour Wall' and honour your loved ones who have been touched by gynaecological cancer.

 Purchase art by renowned and emerging artists throughout September.

 In the fight against gynaecological cancer, every picture tells a story – of courage, of hope, of discovery.

 Honour Her Campaign

-This September, Honour Her will bring together renowned and community artists to tell these stories in support of the 6500 Australian women diagnosed with gynaecological cancer each year, and those working hard to enable them to live better and live longer.
+Honour Her brings together renowned and community artists to tell important stories of women in support of the 6,800 Australian women diagnosed with gynaecological cancer each year, and those working hard to enable them to live better and live longer.

-Purchase an artwork from our virtual gallery created by leading and community artists.
-For just $150, you’ll be securing a beautiful piece of art while supporting a great cause, with 100% of the proceeds going to Honour Her.
+Purchase artwork from our virtual gallery created by leading & community artists.
+Starting at just $100, you’ll be securing a beautiful piece of art while supporting a great cause, with 100% of the proceeds going to Honour Her.